P-TEFb/tsrFinderM2/README.md

                            200bp in width and are often clustered.
 This parameter can be increased or decreased to find longer or shorter sized TSRs.

-TSR read depth:            The minimum amount of reads per TSR (an integer).
+MaxTSS read depth:         The minimum amount of reads per MaxTSS (an integer).
 This determination of
                            this parameter can vary depending on sequencing depth and the amount of background signal in your dataset.